70mai M310 Specs

 Day Time Video Samples

-This video was recorded in twilight, but video quality is still good (3.0/5 points).
-You can read license plates when you pause the video.
+This video was recorded in twilight, but despite the lower light situation, its video quality is still good (3.0/5 points): You can read license plates when you pause the video.

 Night Time Video Samples

-Night video is quality is good when you’re driving slowly on a brightly lit street, but it degrades noticeably once you’re in a darker area and/or driving faster.
+Footage at night time is actually good when driving slowly on a brightly lit street, but it does degrade noticeably once you’re in a darker area, or driving faster.

 Overall Video Quality